Interface In Java Interview Questions

 • Till the Java 7 version, only public & abstract are permitted

-• Post-Java 8 release, only public, abstract, default, static and strictfp are permitted
+• Post-Java 8 release, only public, abstract, default, static, and strictfp are permitted

-• Yes, we can actually add an abstract keyword to interface definition (somewhat similar to abstract classes)
+• Yes, we can actually add an abstract keyword to the interface definition (somewhat similar to abstract classes)

 Interface In Java Interview Questions 6